Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 - don't forget to set `save as type` to `All Files (*.*)`

 {% caption You need to specify ”save as type: All Files” %}
-{% asset_img notepad@2x.png 978 556 A screenshot of Notepad %}
+{% asset_img notepad@2x.png 978 556 "A screenshot of the Notepad application 'A screenshot of the Notepad application'" %}
 {% endcaption %}

 ### What are the better alternatives (and they are free):

 {% caption We're ok on every computers! %}
-{% asset_img visual-studio-and-atom.svg 430 180 Atom & Visual Studio Code %}
+{% asset_img visual-studio-and-atom.svg 430 180 "Atom & Visual Studio Code 'Atom & Visual Studio Code'" %}
 {% endcaption %}

 - [Visual Studio Code](https://code.visualstudio.com/)